LegenJCdary/ansible-deployer/README.md

 activity making further assumptions on the way ansible code is stored (versioning repository), the way it's executed - certain combinations of inventory/playbook/tag options used to achieve specific goals.
-Having it in mind ansible-deployer may be treated as yet another ansible-playbook wrapper, but focused on comprehensive command line intrface and easy YAML based configuration.
+Having it in mind ansible-deployer may be treated as yet another ansible-playbook wrapper, but focused on comprehensive command line interface and easy YAML based configuration.

 ## Some main fatures are
 - The results of whole excution are logged and saved together with the ansible code state for